 Please ensure that your child is fully equipped with appropriate clothing for all weathers.
-This will include a coat for rainy or drizzly days, a hat and gloves during colder times and a sun hat during warmer weather.
-Children should bring a jumper or fleece everyday as we will continue to keep classrooms well ventilated.
+This will include a coat, hat and gloves during colder times and a sun hat during warmer weather.

 During warmer weather, children must have their shoulders covered.
 Sandals must fasten securely over a child's foot and around the ankle.
-Flip flops or Crocs are not suitable footwear
+Flip flops or Crocs are not suitable footwear during the summer months.

 Your child will need a named water bottle in school.
-These should be brought to school and taken home again everyday.
-Children are encouraged to refill their water bottles during the day from the water cooler in the corridor if necessary.
+These should be brought to school and taken home again every day.
+Children are encouraged to refill their water bottles during the day from the water tap in the classroom if necessary.